ssvlabs/gitbook-docs/docs/operators/operator-node/node-setup/best-practices.md

 **NTP & Time Synchronization:**
   - [Use chrony](https://ethdocker.com/Usage/LinuxSecurity/#time-synchronization-on-linux) or an equivalent NTP service to ensure synchronized clocks across your nodes.
 This should be used on all instances (e.g. if you are running SSV and Ethereum nodes on separate instances).

+**TCP Congestion Control**
+  - Set your TCP congestion control to BBR by [following this guide](https://www.cyberciti.biz/cloud-computing/increase-your-linux-server-internet-speed-with-tcp-bbr-congestion-control/), if supported by your kernel version.

 ### SSV-Specific

 **Failover for EL and CL clients:**